HexHive/OSTEP-slides/13-segmentation.md

 . . .

-* Separate the execution of the process and the OS, run OS at higher privileges.
+* Separation: OS runs at higher privileges than process
-* Higher privileges include special instructions that allow MMU configuration
+* OS privileges include special instructions for MMU config
 * Switch from user-space (process) to kernel space through system call (special call instruction)
-* OS returns from privileged mode to user mode (special return instruction)
+* OS returns to unprivileged user mode (with special return)
-* Exceptions in user space (e.g., illegal memory access, division by 0) switch to privileged mode and allow OS to handle the exception
+* Exceptions in user space (e.g., illegal memory access, division by 0) switch to privileged mode, OS handles the exception

 ---

 # A simple MMU: base register

 * Idea: translate virtual to physical addresses by adding offset.
-* Store offset in special register (controlled by OS, used by MMU).
+* Store offset in special register (OS controlled, used by MMU).
 * Each process has a different offset in their base register

 ---